MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Update your outdated Azure Spring Apps SDK to the latest version

-We have identified API calls from an outdated Azure Spring Apps SDK.
+We identified API calls from an outdated Azure Spring Apps SDK.
 We recommend upgrading to the latest version for the latest fixes, performance improvements, and new feature capabilities.

 Learn more about the [Azure Spring Apps service](/azure/spring-apps/).

 ### Update Azure Spring Apps API Version

-We have identified API calls from outdated Azure Spring Apps API for resources under this subscription.
+We identified API calls from outdated Azure Spring Apps API for resources under this subscription.
 We recommend switching to the latest Azure Spring Apps API version.
 You need to update your existing code to use the latest API version.
 Also, you need to upgrade your Azure SDK and Azure CLI to the latest version, which ensures you receive the latest features and performance improvements.

 Learn more about the [Azure Spring Apps service](/azure/spring-apps/).